Refer a patient to the Genetics department

 - A pregnant couple told that a test has given an abnormal result, wanting to talk about what the result means, and what options are available.

-If you are referring an individual where there is a known genetic diagnosis in the family we do require the following information to be included with the referral:
+- If you are referring an individual where there is a known genetic diagnosis in the family we do require a copy of the molecular genetic report confirming the diagnosis in the family where possible (not transcribed information).

-If a molecular genetic report is not available, please instead enclose information about the affected individual, including:
+- If a molecular genetic report is not available, please instead enclose any available information about the affected individual such as: name, date of birth, NHS number, hospitals where investigated or treated.
+Referrals that do not include this information may be rejected.

-Cancer Genetics referral guidelines
+Cancer Genetics referrals

 Cancer Genetics Referral Criteria July 2020 (778.6 KB)